fibonacid/html-dialog-element-react/README.md

 <form method="dialog">{/* ... */}</form>
 ```

 This form is essential to make the dialog work.
-It tells the browser that this form is part of the dialog and that the dialog should be closed when the form is submitted.
+It uses the [`method`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#method) attribute to tell the browser to close the dialog when the form is submitted.

 ```tsx
 <input